marysia-tanska/python-env-setup/README.md

-1. Run an anaconda prompt
-2. Update the variables in ./generate_venv.bat
+1. Update the variables in ./generate_venv.bat
-3. Make sure the venv parent directory has a requirements.txt file
+2. Make sure the venv parent directory has a requirements.txt file
-3. run
+3. Open an Anaconda prompt and run:

 ```\coding_projects\ual-cci\python-env-setup\generate_venv.bat```